ljpatrick/marxpaint/magic/docs/en/README.txt

                   one click
              e.g., if your tool is only one that the user can paint with, return "MODE_PAINT".
-If the user can do both, return "MODE_PAINT | MODE_FULLSCREEN" to tell Tux Paint it can do both.
+If the user can do both, return "MODE_PAINT | MODE_FULLSCREEN" to tell Marx Paint it can do both.

              Note: Called once for each Magic tool your plugin claims to contain (by your "get_tool_count()").

-             Note: Added to Tux Paint 0.9.21; Magic API version '0x00000002'
+             Note: Added to Marx Paint 0.9.21; Magic API version '0x00000002'

            * void shutdown(magic_api * api)
              The plugin should do any cleanup here.
 If you allocated any